 Paulding is a very small village located in the state of Ohio.
 With a population of 3,546 people and just one neighborhood, Paulding is the 343rd largest community in Ohio.

-Paulding is a blue-collar town, with 36.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Paulding, you'll notice that it is more blue-collar than most other communities in America.
+36.73% of Paulding’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Paulding is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Paulding who work in office and administrative support (11.92%), management occupations (11.79%), and healthcare (10.19%).

 Also of interest is that Paulding has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Paulding with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.52% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Paulding is quite a bit lower than the national average among all cities of 21.84%: just 12.52% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Paulding in 2022 was $28,062, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $112,248 for a family of four.
 However, Paulding contains both very wealthy and poor people as well.